 There are a number of ways in which you can approach Homeschooling Unit Studies and make choices as to the content of your unit study.
 After all, you are in the page, "Design Your Homeschooling Unit Studies!"

 It is virtually limitless: History, Science, Literature, Character, Biblical theme and so on.

-How do we develop and expand the homeschooling unit studies we have chosen?
-An easy way is to apply questions to the topic or theme and choose certain aspects from the study which you will research together as a family.
+An easy way is expand and develop the unit study is to apply questions to the topic or theme and choose certain aspects from the study which you will research together as a family.

-Since we have chosen our topic, expanded it with appropriate questions and found wonderful research ideas, we now want to know how we can enter into this field of knowledge, read, research and respond in varied learning style activities.
+Since you have chosen your topic, expanded it by brainstorming with appropriate questions and found wonderful research ideas, it is a good time to think about how your children may enter the field of knowledge, read, research and respond in varied learning style activities.